akhilk2802/BigDataForge/README.md

 - **Redis**: In-memory key-value database used for storing plan data.
 - **gojsonschema**: JSON Schema validation library.
 - **Postman**: Used for testing API endpoints.

+## Data Flow
+1. Generate OAuth token using authorization work flow
+2. Validate further API requests using the received ID token
+3. Create JSON Object using the `POST` HTTP method
+4. Validate incoming JSON Object using the respective JSON Schema
+5. De-Structure hierarchial JSON Object while storing in Redis key-value store
+6. Enqueue object in RabbitMQ queue to index the object
+7. Dequeue from RabbitMQ queue and index data in ElasticServer
+8. Implement Search queries using Kibana Console to retrieve indexed data

 ## Installation